 In late stage dementia, regardless of the type of dementia, care needs are great.
-At this stage, it can be difficult for an informal caregiver to handle all of these needs, as individuals with dementia likely are able to do very little on their own.
+At this stage, it can be difficult for an informal caregiver to handle all of these needs, as individuals with dementia likely can do very little on their own.
 This is where home health care or in-home skilled nursing might be a good option.
-Also, individuals with late stage dementia often suffer from incontinence.
+Also, individuals with late-stage dementia often suffer from incontinence.
 Therefore, some monthly funds from VDC might go towards purchasing adult diapers.

-VDC is not a needs based program, which means there are no income or asset limits.
-Furthermore, marital status, nor having dependent children, impact eligibility.
-Veterans must have served active duty and must not have been dishonorably discharged.
-For veterans who served active duty prior to September 7, 1980, there is no requirement of minimum duty.
-For those who served after this date, there may be a 24-month active service requirement.
+VDC is not a needs-based program, which means there are no income or asset limits.
+Neither marital status nor having children impacts eligibility.
+Veterans must have served active duty and not have been dishonorably discharged.
+For veterans who served active duty before September 7, 1980, there is no requirement for minimum duty.
+For those who served after this date, there can be a 24-month active service requirement.

 Veterans must live in a geographic location in which the Veteran Directed Care program is offered.
-In addition to Puerto Rico and Washington DC, the program is available in the following 41 states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, and Wisconsin.
+As of May 2023, the program is to those who live in Puerto Rico and Washington DC, or the following 44 states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, West Virginia, and Wyoming.

 To apply for the VDC program, veterans with dementia should contact their local Veterans Affairs Medical Center (VAMC).
 To find a VAMC in the area in which one resides, click here.
 Remember, VDC is not available through all VAMCs across the United States.

-Veterans not currently receiving VA medical benefits must first apply and be found eligible for this benefit.
+Veterans not currently receiving VA medical benefits must first apply and be eligible to receive this benefit.
 For information on how to apply, click here.